 How can writing about services enhance your content?

-Writing about services in this way enhances your content via perspective.
-Your consumer can see how the service could benefit them and playout to improve a situation.
+Writing about services by thinking beyond the usual product, price, promotion, and place enhances your content via perspective.
+Your consumer can see how the service could benefit them and play out to improve a situation.

 Writing this type of content will ultimately: